danielcorin/tools/README.md

-# Tools
+# Vibes

-Miscellaneous tools, mostly built with LLMs.
+Miscellaneous vibes and tools, probably built with LLMs.

 ## Tools